-The graduate will be able to:

-3.1.
-Exhibit appropriate professional behaviors and relationships in all aspects of practice, demonstrating honesty, integrity, commitment, compassion, and respect.

-3.2.
-Adhere to the professional standards and laws governing the practice, and abide by the national code of ethics issued by the Egyptian Medical Syndicate.

-3.3.
-Respect the different cultural beliefs and values in the community they serve.

-3.4.
-Treat all patients equally, and avoid stigmatizing any category regardless of their socialreligious, cultural, ethnic backgrounds, or theirspecial needs.

-3.5.
-Ensure confidentiality and privacy of patients' information.

-3.6.
-Recognize basics of medico-legal aspects of practice, malpractice and avoid common medical errors.

-3.7.
-Recognize and manage conflicts of interest.
+- 3.1.
+Exhibit appropriate professional behaviors and relationships in all aspects of practice, demonstrating honesty, integrity, commitment, compassion, and respect. - 3.2.
+Adhere to the professional standards and laws governing the practice, and abide by the national code of ethics issued by the Egyptian Medical Syndicate. - 3.3.
+Respect the different cultural beliefs and values in the community they serve. - 3.4.
+Treat all patients equally, and avoid stigmatizing any category regardless of their social religious, cultural, ethnic backgrounds, or their special needs. - 3.5.
+Ensure confidentiality and privacy of patients' information. - 3.6.
+Recognize basics of medico-legal aspects of practice, malpractice and avoid common medical errors. - 3.7.
+Recognize and manage conflicts of interest. - 3.8.

-3.8.
 Refer patients to appropriate health facility at the appropriate stage.